dpb587/rdfkit-go/README.md

 When working with offsets, consider the following caveats.

-* Capturing and processing text offsets comes with a slight impact to performance and memory.
+* Capturing and processing text offsets impacts the performance and memory.
 * Offsets for some properties may not always be available due to decoding limitations.
 * Offsets for some properties may be "incomplete" due to stream processing.
 For example, `turtle` may only refer to the opening `[` token of an anonymous resource when the closing `]` token has not yet been read.